Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Discussion

 Another property inferred for {\it Pseudo-LRD-NOM}'s host is its very low metallicity: $Z = 0.01$-$0.1 \, \rm Z_\odot$ for the gas and stars from the spectral modelling, and even lower stellar metallicities from the SED fitting.
 Sub-solar metallicities are the rule amongst low-mass galaxies at high $z$, and some LRD hosts have been found to have gas metallicities of $\sim 0.1 \, \rm Z_\odot$ \citep[e.g.][]{Maiolino2025, Taylor2025, Tripodi2025}. {\it Pseudo-LRD-NOM} appears to be at an earlier stage of chemical enrichment.

-What is particularly remarkable for {\it Pseudo-LRD-NOM} is the simultaneous presence of very low metallicities and significant dust attenuation.
+It is particularly noteworthy that this source appears to exhibit simultaneously very low metallicities and significant dust attenuation.
 The presence of dust in metal-poor galaxies is known at low $z$ \citep[e.g.,][]{Galliano2005, Remy2013, Izotov2014}.
 It has also been reported in metal-poor, star-forming galaxies at high $z$, particularly gamma-ray burst hosts \citep[][]{heintz2023_dust}.
 It can be explained via a quick dust injection produced by supernovae \citep[e.g.,][]{Hirashita2002,MartGonz2022} or carbon-enriched Wolf Rayet stars \citep{Lau2021}, before the galaxy becomes significantly metal-enriched.
 Early metal pollution from massive stars has recently been invoked to explain the metal abundances of higher $z$ galaxies, such as GNz11 \citep{Ebihara2026}.

 Thus, {\it Pseudo-LRD-NOM} could be at a more advanced chemical enrichment stage than sources dominated by pristine gas, but still be at the initial stages of chemical enrichment.
 Alternatively, the low metallicity could be maintained by a continuous accretion of pristine gas from the dark matter halo in which {\it Pseudo-LRD-NOM} resides, producing metal dilution \citep[e.g.,][]{Cresci2010,Troncoso2014,Heintz2023}.
-The search for signatures of inflowing gas in other sources showing metal lines in their spectra would help to test this scenario.
+The search for signatures of inflowing gas in other sources which do show metal lines in their spectra would help to test this scenario.

 The results of the SED fitting suggest that {\it Pseudo-LRD-NOM}'s host is a young starburst with age 44-124~Myr.
-In turn, the flux density excess (with respect to the continuum) observed in the F460M filter due to the presence of H$\alpha$ indicates that $\rm EW_0(H\alpha)$ could be as large as $\sim 3500 \, \rm \AA$.
-In this case, {\it Pseudo-LRD-NOM} could be dominated by even younger stellar populations of age $\lsim 1\, \rm Myr$.
+In turn, the flux density excess (with respect to the continuum) observed in the F460M filter due to the presence of H$\alpha$ indicates that $\rm EW_0(H\alpha)\approx 1200 \, \rm \AA$.
+This high value also indicates that {\it Pseudo-LRD-NOM} must be dominated by young stellar populations, in agreement with the results of the SED fitting.

+The presence of an early dusty phase before starbursts shine dust free has been predicted for the formation of luminous UV galaxies at early cosmic times \citep{Ferrara26}.
+In this scenario, the produced dust would be pushed to the galaxy outskirts once supernova-driven gas outflows become important.
+These gas outflows are also a natural consequence of stellar evolution. {\it Pseudo-LRD-NOM} could be to our knowledge the first reported example of such early phase of star-formation activity.